Cooking Guide: Can't Decide What to Eat?

 Cooking Guide: Can't Decide What to Eat?, (Note: Known in Japan as Sekai no Gohan: Shaberu!
 DS Oryōri Navi, (世界のごはん しゃべる！DSお料理ナビ, Meals of the World: Speak!
-DS Cooking Navigator)) released in North America as Personal Trainer: Cooking, is a 2008 video game developed by indieszero and published by Nintendo for the Nintendo DS.
-The game was released in 2008: the original, Japanese-language edition was released in Japan on December 4, in Europe in English on June 20, in Australia on July 3, and in North America on November 24.
+DS Cooking Navigator)), released in North America as Personal Trainer: Cooking, is a 2008 video game developed by indieszero and published by Nintendo for the Nintendo DS.
+It was first released in Japan on December 4, 2008, followed by Europe on June 20, Australia on July 3, and North America on November 24.
 Cooking Guide is part of both Nintendo's Touch!
 Generations brand and a cooking tutorial software series started from a Japan-only title, Shaberu!
 DS Oryōri Navi.
 In North America, it is also part of the Personal Trainer series.

 Gameplay

-Cooking Guide is an "interactive cooking aid" that gives step by step instructions on how to cook from a range of 245 dishes.
-The user is guided through the preparation and cooking process via audio narration and instructional video clips, and the user can use the Nintendo DS's voice recognition to proceed through each cooking step.
-Users can also choose recipes based on how many calories they have, or what ingredients the user currently has at hand, among other options.
-Cooking Guide also keeps in memory what dishes the player has already made.
+Cooking Guide is an "interactive cooking aid" that gives step-by-step instructions on how to cook from a range of 245 dishes.
+Users are guided through the preparation and cooking process via audio narration and instructional video clips, and can use the Nintendo DS's voice recognition to proceed through each cooking step.
+Users can also choose recipes based on how many calories they have, or what ingredients they currently have at hand, among other options.
+Cooking Guide also keeps in memory what dishes users have already made.
 The application also allows users to take notes and compile a shopping list, and features functions such as a cooking timer and a quantity calculator.
-As a bonus, the Game & Watch game Chef can also be played after the user unlocks it by using the timer during preparation of a recipe like in one of its predecessors Shaberu!
+As a bonus, the Game & Watch game Chef can also be played after users unlock it by using the timer during preparation of a recipe, as in one of its predecessors, Shaberu!
 DS Oryōri Navi.
-They guide the users in either English, French, Italian, Japanese, German or Spanish.
+The application guides users in either English, French, Italian, Japanese, German or Spanish.